How to make crepes – 2 ways Buckwheat or Spelt Flour

 Crepes are super quick to make and super versatile.
 Only a few ingredients are needed, flour, butter, eggs and milk.
 I love these crepes both with Spelt or Plain flour or the traditional French way with Buckwheat flour.

-Crêpes originated from a northwest region of France called Brittany ands originally the French often used crepes as an everyday bread.
-Around the 12th century buckwheat was introduced to the region, and became the main ingredient for the flat bread.
-People love buckwheat it because it is healthy.
+Crêpes originated from a northwest region of France called Brittany and originally the French often used crepes as an everyday bread.
+Around the 12th century buckwheat was introduced to the region and became the main ingredient for flatbread.
+People love buckwheat because it is healthy.